ali1845/pythonNotes/Inheritance_hierarchy_of_classes_eg.md

               def calculate_payroll(self):
                   return self.hours_worked * self.hour_rate

-  5. A class of **CommissionEmployee** for those Employees that also get commissions along with their salaries, can extend the functionalities of **SalaryEmploee** class.
+  5. A class of **CommissionEmployee** for those Employees that also get commissions along with their salaries, can extend the functionalities of the **SalaryEmploee** class.

     - That means *CommissionEmployee* will be derived from *SalaryEmploee*

-            # Derived class for commission based employee from the class SalaryEmployee
+            # Derived class for commission-based employee from the class SalaryEmployee

             class CommissionEmployee(SalaryEmployee):
                 def __init__(self, id, name, weekly_salary, commission):